cyanChill/RepoSift/README.md

 #### Extras

-If we want to make any changes to the schema defined in the repository, you can validate the SQL commands needed to update the schema by running `npm run db:generate`.
+If we want to make any changes to the schema defined in the repository, you can validate the SQL commands needed to update the schema by running `pnpm run db:generate`.
 This provides us with the SQL queries that reflect the changes made to the database.

 - This runs `npx drizzle-kit generate:mysql`.
 - We rerun this command whenever we make changes to our schema.